Unclaimed assets and dormant accounts in the United Kingdom - Great Britain, Scotland & Wales

 NS&I - National Savings and Investments - is one of the largest savings organisations in the UK, with over 26 million customers and more than £100 billion invested.
 NS&I separated from the Post Office Savings Bank in 1969.
 In 1996, it became an Executive Agency of the Chancellor of the Exchequer.

-After 18 months, prizes that haven't been cashed in are classified as unclaimed; however there's no time limit for claiming prizes and NS&I is backed by HM Treasury, and there is no overall limit on how much is guaranteed.
+After 18 months, prizes that haven't been cashed in are classified as unclaimed.
+There's no time limit for claiming prizes, however, and NS&I is backed by HM Treasury.

-To search for an unclaimed Premium Bond Prize go to: Unclaimed Premium Bond Prize Search
+To search for an unclaimed Premium Bond Prize go to: Unclaimed Premium Bonds Prize Checker

 |BBA Dormant Accounts||Euro-Millions Unclaimed Lottery Winnings||Pension Service Orphan Pension Search|